 Imagine that all of the pinot noir vines in the world were lost to disease and hybridization, except in one or two forgotten valleys in Burgundy.
 That’s basically the situation that Nacional cacao finds itself in today.
 "Ancient Nacional" cacao—as in, 100% pure Nacional—was believed to be extinct as recently as 2009.
 In 2013, we found a valley where some of the last survivors still grow, which was verified by DNA-testing thanks to the Heirloom Cacao Preservation Fund.

 Prior to the planting that is discussed in this article, there were only 15 DNA-verified Ancient Nacional trees in all of Ecuador, and each of these trees was already at the end of its expected lifespan.
-Fearing the end of a 5,300-year-old genetic lineage, we took cuttings from nine of these trees and grafted them onto 180 seedlings, which are now safely planted in a "genetic bank" within a protected forest preserve.
+Fearing the end of a 5,300-year-old genetic lineage, we took cuttings from nine of these trees and grafted them onto 189 seedlings, which are now safely planted in a micro-parcel (our "genetic bank") within a protected forest preserve.
 As of 2021, these young trees will be capable of producing enough cuttings to reproduce over five thousand 100% pure Nacional cacao trees each year.

 This is the story about what we're doing to keep the world's most historic cacao variety alive, starting with a single hillside in Ecuador.
 We call it the Noah's Ark of Ancient Nacional cacao.

 Update: You can see the complete timeline of this project, updated in 2021, in the article "Heirloom Cacao Conservation Timeline."